fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 9

+* Create simple routing by implementing React Router.
+The page is split into two sections, a navigation bar and a contents section.
+Note: 1) `<Switch>` means only the first match's component is rendered; 2) The match is a prefix match; 3) `exact` is added as exact match.

+---

 ## Chapter 8

 * Create back-end modules by moving out the server.js code to individual files.
 The two key elements to interact with the module system. achieving modularization is `require` and `exports`.
 Note: 1) Do not forget `./` to import symbols from a file in the same directory.
 2) On page 204, `require('graphql_date.js')` should be `require('./graphql_date.js')`.